Brian60657/talkNow/README.md

 ### Unsolved problems and next steps:
 - Matching icons library
-- Seed more date then create category menu
+- Seed more data then create category menu
 - Create additional steps menu for certain categories
 - Implement awards page from my stretch goals options
 - Learn more about SASS